Starting in July, 2021, the University of Lille will issue digital credentials for all its graduates, using blockchain technology.

-Blockchain Certified Data patented a method combining cryptography and blockchain and markets BCdiploma, a B2B SaaS solution that allows any institution to issue the latest generation of blockchain certificates.
+Blockchain Certified Data patented a method combining cryptography and blockchain and markets BCdiploma, a B2B SaaS solution that allows any institution to issue the latest generation of blockchain micro credentials.
 BCdiploma is a forerunner in terms of respecting private data stored on a blockchain.
 It enables the authentication, security and storage of credential data.
 Students, graduates and citizens thus have lifetime authentic certificates that can be freely used and instantly verified without any procedure.

 BCdiploma is deployed in more than 100 institutions in +17 countries with the following use cases: diploma, academic and continuing education certificate, certified open badge of proficiency, notarial certificate, ISO certificate.

 Interoperability with open standards (Open Badges, Verifiable Credentials data model of the W3C and Digital Credentials Consortium) is key to BCdiploma’s work and guarantees backward compatibility with emerging standards.
 The durability of the BCdiploma ecosystem is based on its decentralized architecture: smartcontract, an inclusive register of issuers and validators.